-- Parents/carers keeping children off school unnecessarily - truancy before or during the school day - absences which have never been properly explained - children who arrive at school too late to get a mark - shopping, looking after other children or birthdays - · day trips and holidays in term time which have not been agreed - excessive illness without medical evidence
+- Parents/carers keeping children off school unnecessarily - truancy before or during the school day - absences which have never been properly explained - children who arrive at school late after the register has closed and are therefore given an unauthorised absence mark - shopping, looking after other children or birthdays - day trips and holidays in term time which have not been agreed - excessive illness without medical evidence

 Whilst any child may be off school because they are ill, sometimes they can be reluctant to attend school.
-Any problems with regular attendance are best sorted out between the school, the parents and the child.
+Any problems with regular attendance are best resolved between the school, the parents and the child.
 If your child is reluctant to attend, never cover up their absence or to give in to pressure to excuse them from attending.
 This gives the impression that attendance does not matter and usually make things worse.